 Hostibox offers low prices for both VPS and web hosting (on the French version).
 Its prices are displayed in dollars and you can pay for one month at a time.
 You can’t order directly on its website as the “buy now” link in the English version doesn’t work, while that of the French version directs to an email address.

-There’s no free trial or free version, and there’s no money-back guarantee.
-The vendor mentions that it accepts all major credit cards, bank transfer, Western Union, Bitcoin, MVola, and Orange Money, so there should be an online processor that it uses.
+They don’t offer a free trial or free version, and there’s no money-back guarantee.
+The vendor says they accept all major credit cards, bank transfer, Western Union, Bitcoin, MVola, and Orange Money, so they should have an online processor they use.

 Customer support is available via phone and ticket 24/7.
 There’s no knowledge base for technical support, but you can check out its FAQ for answers to questions about billing, and its blog for a few tutorials.
 I submitted a ticket and never got a reply.